avaneev/prvhash/README.md

 PRVHASH is solely based on the butterfly effect, inspired by [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) pseudo-random number generators.
 The generated hashes have good avalanche properties.
-For best results, when creating (H)MACs, a random seed should be supplied to the hash function, but this is not a requirement.
+For best results, a random seed should be supplied to the hash function, but this is not a requirement.
 When each message in a set is given a random seed, this allows hashes of such set to have a greater statistical distance from each other.
 In practice, the `InitVec` (instead of `SeedXOR`), and initial hash, can both be randomly seeded (see the suggestions in `prvhash64.h`), adding useful initial entropy (`InitVec` plus `Hash` total bits of entropy).

 64-, 128-, 256-, 512- and 1024-bit PRVHASH hashes pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
 Other hash lengths were not thoroughly tested, but extrapolations can be made.
-PRVHASH possesses most of the cryptographic properties, but this aspect has yet to be better proven.
+Streamed version ("parallel" variant) of PRVHASH possesses cryptographic properties, but this aspect has yet to be better proven.
+The author makes no cryptographic claims about PRVHASH.

-In author's opinion, this hash function is provably [irreversible](https://en.wikipedia.org/wiki/One-way_function) as it does not use fixed prime numbers, its output depends on all prior input, the function has non-linearities (loss of state information) induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy without permutations of any sort.
-This reasoning applies to the case when the internal state of the hashing system is known.
-However, if the core hash function is a black-box, and only its output (`out`) is known, it reveals no information about its prior or later state: all elements of the core hash function (`Seed`, `lcg`, `out`, `Hash`) are mutually-uncorrelated and wholly-unequal during the PRNG period.
-In this case, the core hash function has the security level that is equal to its full bit size (or message's size, if it is smaller).

 Please see the `prvhash64.h` file for the details of the implementation (the `prvhash.h`, `prvhash4.h`, `prvhash42.h` are outdated versions).
 Note that